California's Official State Social Security Administrator

 • Submit a copy of the signed form to the agency's pension agency

-For more information, visit the Social Security Administration State and Local Government Employers page.
+For more information, visit Social Security Administration State and Local Government Employers Information.

 The Windfall Elimination Provision (WEP)